 There are a number of grants available that are relevant to woody biomass utilization projects.
 This section explains and identifies relevant programs.
-Although there are many woody biomass to energy grant and secured loan programs from the Department of Energy and USDA, there are actually very few programs that can benefit smaller and non energy projects.
+Although many woody biomass to energy grant and secured loan programs are available from the Department of Energy and USDA, there are actually very few programs that can benefit smaller and non-energy projects.

 Grant programs are constantly changing and we aim to keep you up to date with the latest developments in the most relevant programs.

 USDA Forest Service Wood Innovations Grant Program

 This is a national program that has operated on an annual basis since 2005.
 It has undergone some changes in recent years; in 2011, the program changed to only fund engineering studies of wood to energy projects, in 2014, management of the program changed from the USFS State and Private Forestry Technology Marketing Unit (TMU homepage) to the USFS Wood Education and Resource Center (WERC).
 In the 2015 program, funding will support expansion of wood product markets in addition to wood energy project support from previous years.

-Current updates on this grant program including announcements on application deadlines and informational webinars can be found on our Woody Biomass Utilization Grant page.
+Current updates on this grant program including announcements on application deadlines and informational webinars can be found on our Wood Innovations Grant Program page.
 Maps of successful applicant locations and funding amounts over the past several years can also be found there.
 For additional information on this grant, check the WERC homepage.